-- (1) Unusual incidents shall be reported and investigated by the provider of service. - (1)(2) Each agency provider and county board as a provider shall develop and implement a policy and procedure that:

-- (a) Identifies what is to be reported as a Ulan unusual incident which shall include Ulsunusual incidents as defined by this rule; - (b) Requires anyone who becomes aware of a UI an unusual incident to report it to the person designated by the provider who can initiate proper action: - (c) Requires the report to be made no later than twenty-four hours after the occurrence of the unusual incident; - (d) Requires appropriate actions be takenthe provider to investigate unusual incidents, identify the cause and contributing factors when applicable, and develop preventive measures to protect the health and safety of any at risk individuals. - (2)(3) The agency provider and county board as a provider shall ensure that all staff are trained and knowledgeable regarding the policy and procedure. - (3)(4) If the Usunusual incident occurs at a site operated by the county board or at a site operated by an entity with which the county board contracts, the county board or contract entity shall notify the licensed provider or staff, guardian, or familychosen representative, as applicable, at the individual's homeresidence.
-The notification shall be made the same day that the incident is discovered. - (4)(5) Individual providers shall make reports to the person designated by the county board on the day the UI is discovered.
-The county board shall designate a person responsible for logging these incidents.
-Independent providers shall complete an incident report, notify the individual's guardian or chosen representative, as applicable, and forward the incident report to the service and support administrator or county board designee on the day an unusual incident is discovered. - (5)(6) Each agency provider and county board as a provider and independent provider shall review all Usunusual incidents as necessary, but no less than monthly, to ensure appropriate preventive measures have been implemented and trends and patterns identified and addressed as appropriate. - (6)(7) The Wunusual incident reports, documentation of identified trends and patterns, and corrective action shall be made available to the county board and department upon request.
+- (E) Unusual incidents - (1) Unusual incidents shall be reported and investigated by the provider of service. - (2) Each agency provider shall develop and implement a policy and procedure that: - (a) Identifies what is to be reported as an unusual incident which shall include unusual incidents as defined by this rule; - (b) Requires anyone who becomes aware of an unusual incident to report it to the person designated by the provider who can initiate proper action; - (c) Requires the report to be made no later than twenty-four hours after the occurrence of the unusual incident; - (d) Requires the provider to investigate unusual incidents, identify the cause and contributing factors when applicable, and develop preventive measures . - (3) The agency provider shall ensure that all staff are trained and knowledgeable regarding the policy and procedure. - (4) If the unusual incident occurs at a site operated by the county board or at a site operated by an entity with which the county board contracts, the county board or contract entity shall notify the licensed provider or staff, guardian, or chosen representative, as applicable, at the individual's residence.
+The notification shall be made the same day that the incident is discovered. - (5) Independent providers shall complete an incident report, notify the individual's guardian or chosen representative, as applicable, and forward the incident report to the service and support administrator or county board designee on the day an unusual incident is discovered. - (6) Each agency provider and independent provider shall review all unusual incidents as necessary, but no less than monthly, to ensure appropriate preventive measures have been implemented and trends and patterns identified and addressed as appropriate. - (7) The unusual incident reports, documentation of identified trends and patterns, and corrective action shall be made available to the county board and department upon request. - (8) Each agency provider and independent provider shall maintain a log of all unusual incidents.
+The log shall include, but not be limited to, the name of the individual, a brief description of the incident, any injuries, time, date, location, and preventive measures. - (9) The agency provider and the county board shall ensure that trends and patterns of unusual incidents are included and addressed in each individual's service plan.